duedil-ltd/portainer/README.md

 ### 1. Start the VM

-To use the Vagrant box, run `vagrant box add debian-73-x64-virtualbox-nocm http://puppet-vagrant-boxes.puppetlabs.com/debian-73-x64-virtualbox-nocm.box` then `vagrant up` to set everything up.
+To use the Vagrant box, run `vagrant up` to set everything up.
+This will download a Debian 8 virtualmachine and install all the required processes/dependencies.

 ### 2. Test Mesos